illescasDaniel/File/README.md

 # File
-File class using fstream to easily mange files in C++
+File class using fstream to easily manage files in C++

 Main features:
 * Open files (read or write) without having to close them manually